ian-bateman/os-xtoo/README.md

 require Java 10!
 We are no longer supporting any JDK < 9.
 Most things have been fixed for Java 9!

-Please report issues for any package that does not build with Java 9.
 There are few packages remaining that need to be fixed or dialed in for Java 9.
-There is initial support for Java 10.
+There is initial support for Java 11.
 Initial testing for Java 10 has begun.
 Most any package that builds under 9 should under 10, less any new issues from Java 10.
+Like removal of ```javah```, and packages needing to be updated for ```javac -h```.
+The main blocker for Java 10+ Java 11 requires moving from modules in the jdk to external dependencies, which is in progress.

+Please report issues for any package that does not build or has runtime issues with Java 9, 10, or 11.

 ### Java Versioning
 This overlay implements a brand new feature of no longer requiring Java